garyfleming/continuous-entropy/continuous-entropy.md

 ^ This is worth calling out.
 If you have open ranges and a lock file, *always* use and commit the lock file.
 The number of "it works on my machine" arguments I've seen (particularly in JS spaces) that came down to poor lock file/dep management is pretty absurd.
 By commit time, we should have single-version!

 ---

+# Recent Developments

+* Dependabot
+* Atomist

+^ There are also some nice tools in the CI Server space.
+Dependabot is a bot that has been acquired by Github (and is free to use) that will automatically generate PRs for updates.
+Not fully automated (and PR is the antithesis of CI) but if you're already using GH and PR, then it's a good step forward
+^ Atomist uses a really interesting paradigm for CI/CD.
+I won't go into it here, but if you're using Atomist as your deployment platform it has all sorts of nice tools to analyse, visualise, and upgrade your dependencies automatically.

+---